Nourine-Sabry/Nourine-Sabry/README.md

 ![banner](https://github.com/Nourine-Sabry/Nourine-Sabry/blob/main/GitHub_Banner.png)

-## Hi there 👋🏻 I'm Nourine, and I'm a Bioinformatics fresh graduate from Nile University.
+## Hi there 👋🏻 I'm Nourine Sabry.

+## About me:

+### 🎓 I graduated *Summa Cum Laude* with a B.Sc. in Biotechnology and a specialisation in Bioinformatics from Nile University in 2025.

+### 👩🏻‍🏫 Currently, I am a Teaching Assistant at Nile University.

 ## Check out my other accounts 👇🏻: